Succyboi/Stupid.UwU/README.md

 `Does UwU completely replace custom editors?`

 No, although UwU is super easy to use it, because of the limitations of attributes, lacks in complexity.
 Once there is a demand for more complex custom inspectors UwU starts to become a less preferable alternative to writing your own custom inspector.

+`Is UwU build safe?`

+Yes!
+This is actually another benefit of using UwU over your own custom inspectors.
+You won't have to put scripts that use UwU in an `Editor` folder or use ```#if UNITY_EDITOR``` on anything that uses UwU.